mighty-gerbils/gerbil/doc/reference/make.md

 that will build the project when called with an empty list.
 The libraries documented below are meant to be used in such a script, to do most of the work in building your project.
-Note that if you're using low-level Gambit functions or FFI, you may want to use `#!/usr/bin/env gxi-build-script` at which point you also need to explicitly call `(main)` in your script.
+Note that if your project has syntax dependencies on low-level Gambit code in `gambit/lib/_gambit#.scm`, you may want to use `#!/usr/bin/env gxi-build-script` at which point you also need to explicitly call `(main)` in your script.